-TRAVEL NORTH - 15: COASTAL WALK, Saltburn Gill to the Clifftops, back by Skinningrove and Huntcliffe
+TRAVEL NORTH - 15: COASTAL WALK, Saltburn Gill to the Clifftops and back around Skinningrove and Huntcliffe

 From the low-lying hamlet of Old Saltburn